 Use the NativeEthernet library to work with the Ethernet port.

-Here is how the kit looks once completed.
+Here is how the ethernet port looks once completed and hooked up to the Teensy 4.1.

 Adding an Audio Adapter